rcloran/lr-inaturalist-publish/README.md

 If you selected the option to update keywords from iNaturalist, keywords will be created in a taxonomical hierarchy, and applied to your photo.
 The default is to create keywords using the common name.
-If you unselect that option the scientific name will be used instead.
+If you deselect that option the scientific name will be used instead.
 In either case, the alternate will be used as a keyword synonym so that you can search by either.